faucetsdn/daq/README.md

 Flexble IoT device qualification framework utilizing the FAUCET SDN controller.

-## Build instructions
+## Quickstart

-### Prerequisites

 Tested with ```Linux 4.9.0-5-amd64 #1 SMP Debian 4.9.65-3+deb9u2 (2018-01-04) x86_64 GNU/Linux```, YMMV.

 You should be able to run <b><code>bin/setup_install</code></b> to setup the basic prerequisites.
-This should install some basic packages, docker, and openvswitch.
+This should install the minimum set of basic packages, docker, and openvswitch.

+## Configuration

+## Diagnostics

+## Cloud Dashboard

+## Hardware Configurations

+## Build Setup

+You only need to build the system if you are actively doing test development.
+Otherwise, stick with the packaged runner.
+In order to build, you'll need to install a bunch of additional dependicies and do extra development steps.

+### Prerequisites

 ### Configuration